 A study of topics including Diophantine equations, congruences, prime numbers, and applications.
+This course meets the upper division writing component for senior year English.
 (Offered periodically)

 MATH 471 Advanced Calculus

 This is a study of functions of one real variable, and the conditions for differentiability and for integrability of these functions.
 Emphasis is placed on proving theorems.
 (Offered periodically)